Angelika3108/Films/README.md

 ________________________________________
 Data Sources

-The report is built from the following key tables:

 •	Filmai – Main table with film-level data: title, year, budget, box office, genre, country, director ID

 •	GreatestFilms – List of top-rated films with director names